ZeanQin/zeanqin.github.io/_posts/2019-09-09-definitive-guide-typescript.md

 ### Transpile TypeScript into JavaScript in Visual Studio Code

-Open the directory containing the `tsconfig.json` file in Visual Studio Code, and press `Ctrl + Shift + B` (i.e. *Run Build Task*) to either
+Open the directory containing the `tsconfig.json` file in Visual Studio Code, and press `Ctrl + Shift + B` (i.e. *Run Build Task*) to either,

 - build the project once, or
-- make the TypeScript compiler watch for changes to the TypeScript files and runs the transpiler on each change, or
+- make the TypeScript compiler watch for changes to the TypeScript files and runs the transpiler on each change.

 To set a default behaviour when pressing `Ctrl + Shift + B`, select *Configure Default Build Task* from the global *Terminal* menu and set the default build task so that it is executed directly when you trigger *Run Build Task* (`Ctrl + Shift + B`).